-The story is fairly well done, but overall I feel it did not keep with the spirit of the original.
+The story is fairly interesting, but overall, I feel it did not keep with the spirit of the original.
 I would have preferred to have seen a sequel set in a time closer to the that of the first game.
 In my opinion, much of what Blood such a great game was the atmosphere.
 This largely seems to be lost in the sequel.

-An official add-on called The Nightmare Levels, was later released that provides some additional details on the backstory of the game characters.
+An official add-on called The Nightmare Levels, was later released.
+This expansion provides some additional details on the backstory of the game characters.
 Here we get a little bit of the original flavor back.
-We are treated to a dose of nostalgia from the first game.
+The add-on contains a heavy dose of nostalgia from the first game.
 This comes in the form of some western-themed levels and a return of the robed-cultists.
 There’s also some entertaining levels featuring Ophelia and the other members of The Chosen.

 Difficulty: Variable– Like many games of this type, there is a variety of difficulty settings.
 I find that these are fairly appropriate.
 Gamers experienced with this type of game would do well to stick with the default option, while those without a lot of experience may benefit from one of the easier options.
 The hardest setting is pretty intense and only recommended for the hardcore.

 Story: This game continues the storyline of the original and focuses on Caleb’s quest to resurrect his friends and bring down the Cabal.
 It’s certainly an interesting concept, but one that didn’t strike a chord with me personally.
 I guess it could have been worse though.